-I’m far from having it all figured out, but I’m so glad you stopped by so we can talk it out together.
-Nothing has shaped my parenting more than the reminder that our kids are future adults, with all the emotions, passions, and compulsions that we, their parents, struggle with and work out daily.
-I can’t wait to share what’s worked for us and hear about what has worked for you too!
+I’m far from having it all figured out, but I’m glad you stopped by so we can talk it out together.
+Nothing has shaped my parenting more than the reminder that my kids are future adults, with all the emotions, passions, and compulsions that we, their parents, struggle with and work out daily.

 But what about unconditional respect?